 3. Quality research still matters.
 Considering all of this, I left Hyderabad remaining confident that Africa’s Voices is able to hold its own among the other innovations and solutions offered.
 At the ICT4D conference, I saw how the methods we have created to capture local and vernacular conversations still have a “wow” factor.
 Despite all the great work being done, there are few others who capture nuanced opinions and beliefs in everyday conversations – at least at the scale we can.

-In a way, then, big data, despite all the hype, still lags behind in including the less heard, and harder to reach voices; voices, which, when listened to intelligently, can make a huge difference to successful development projects.
+Despite all the hype, in a way big data still lags behind in including the less heard, and harder to reach voices; voices which, when listened to intelligently, can make a huge difference to the success of development projects.

-As one of the participants following our talk told me: “Your presentation truly was an eye-opener on what is possible in the realm of computational linguistics for social good.”
+As one participant told me following our talk: “Your presentation truly was an eye-opener on what is possible in the realm of computational linguistics for social good.”

 The shadow of digital culture

-In the end, it is events like this where we get to both see the innovation being done but also the importance of what we do as a research organisation.
+In the end, it is during events like this where we get to both see the innovation of others but also the importance of what we do as a research organisation.